casangi/casagui/docs/source/design/boundary.rst

 made in the system design of other parts of the CASA and NRAO ecosystem.

 For this discussion, only two execution modes will be considered.
-The "Usage Settings" in the introduction describe the user context where CASA operates.
-The "Execution Modes" is the level below the "Usage Settings".
+The "Usage Settings" in the introduction describe the user context where casagui operates.
+The "Execution Modes" are less abstract than the "Usage Settings".
-This lower level is discussed here to motivate some constraints that are implied by the the implementaton which will support the "Usage Settings".
+This lower level is discussed here both to explain the concepts as well as identify constraints that are implied by the implementaton of these modes.

 The assumption is that there is a GUI and that it is always running on the user's device.
 In practice, this means that the GUI will be presented in the